 - Must have a stable glasses prescription for at least one year.
-Therefore, an eyeglass prescription or copy of eye exam at least one year old must be submitted with the CRS packet.
+Therefore, an eyeglass prescription and copy of eye exam at least one year old must be submitted with the CRS packet.

-- Must have 4 months left at Fort Polk prior to PCS or deployment FROM THE DATE OF THE SURGERY.
+- Must have 4 months left at Fort Johnson prior to PCS or deployment FROM THE DATE OF THE SURGERY.

 - Other criteria regarding the soldier's eyes and overall health will be evaluated at the initial CRS screening.
 A rigorous screening is required, as not everyone is a safe candidate for the procedure.